-As of December 31, 2018, our SFR mortgage loan portfolio amounted to \$881.2 million or 41.2% of our total loan portfolio.
-As of such date, 99.5% of our SFR mortgage loans consisted of non-qualified mortgage loans, which are considered to have a higher degree of risk and are less liquid than qualified mortgage loans.
+As of December 31, 2019, our SFR mortgage loan portfolio amounted to \$957.3 million or 43.6% of our held for investment loan portfolio.
+As of such date, 79.2% of our SFR mortgage loans consisted of non-qualified mortgage loans, which are considered to have a higher degree of risk and are less liquid than qualified mortgage loans.
 We offer two SFR mortgage products, a low loan-to-value, alternative document hybrid non-qualified SFR mortgage loan, or non-qualified SFR mortgage loan, and a qualified SFR mortgage loan.
-We originated \$725.2 million for the year ended December 31, 2018 and \$407.3 million for the year ended December 31, 2017 of non-qualified SFR mortgage loans.
-We originated qualified SFR mortgage loans of \$12.5 million for the year ended December 31, 2018 of and we originated \$893,000 for the year ended December 31, 2018, our non-qualified SFR mortgage loans had an average loan-to-value of 58.0% and an average FICO score of 752.
-As of December 31, 2018, 3.8% of our total SFR mortgage loan portfolio was originated to the United States and as such are willing to provide higher down payment amounts and pay higher interest rates and fees in return for reduced documentation requirements.
+We originated \$181.1 million for the year ended December 31, 2019 and \$725.2 million for the year ended December 31, 2018 of non-qualified SFR mortgage loans.
+We originated qualified SFR mortgage loans of \$40.3 million for the year ended December 31, 2019 of and we originated \$12.5 million for the year ended December 31, 2019, our non-qualified SFR mortgage loans had an average loan-to-value of 57.3% and an average FICO score of 760.
+As of December 31, 2019, 6.3% of our total SFR mortgage loan portfolio was originated to foreign nationals.
+The non-qualified single-family residential mortgage loans that we originate are designed to assist Asian-Americans who have recently immigrated to the United States and as such are willing to provide higher down payment amounts and pay higher interest rates and fees in return for reduced documentation requirements.
 Non-qualified SFR mortgage loans are considered less liquid than qualified SFR mortgage loans because such loans are not able to be securitized and can only be sold directly to other financial institutions.
 Such non-qualified loans may be considered more risky than qualified mortgage loans although we attempt to address this enhanced risk through our underwriting process, including requiring larger down payments and, in some cases, interest reserves.

-We sold in the secondary market \$230.7 million of our non-qualified mortgage loans for the year ended December 31, 2018, and we realized \$4.2 million gains on the sale of non-qualified SFR mortgage loans for the year ended December 31, 2018.
+We sold in the secondary market \$281.4 million of our non-qualified mortgage loans for the year ended December 31, 2019, and we realized \$3.3 million gains on the sale of non-qualified SFR mortgage loans for the year ended December 31, 2019.
 We also have a concentration in our SFR secondary sale market, as a substantial portion of our non-qualified mortgage loans have been sold to two banks; however, we are currently selling SFR mortgage loans to three banks.
 Although, we are taking steps to reduce our dependence on these banks, and we are attempting to expand the number of banks that we sell our non-qualified SFR mortgages, we may not be successful expanding our sales market for our non-qualified mortgage loans.
 These loans also present pricing risk as rates change, and our sale premiums cannot be guaranteed.
 Further, the criteria for our loans to be purchased by other banks may change from time to time, which could result in a lower volume of corresponding loan originations.